Markov-Modulated Affine Processes: Definitions

 \begin{definition} A \emph{Feller semigroup} is a sub-Markov semigroup satisfying the Feller property

 and which is strongly continuous in $\Cinf{E}$, i.e.

 \end{definition}

 Note that in the terminology of~\cite{bib:ethier-kurtz-86} a Feller semigroup on $\Cinf{E}$ is a strongly continuous, positivity preserving and conservative contraction semigroup.
 The above definition~\ref{def:feller} is in line with the one given in e.g.\ \cite{revuz1999continuous}.
+The following definition introduces a concept weaker than Feller semigroup.
+For its definition, we equip $\Cb{E}$ with locally uniform convergence.

 \begin{definition} A \emph{$C_b$-Feller semigroup} is a sub-Markov semigroup satisfying

 and for which $t \mapsto T_t f$ is continuous in the topology of locally uniform convergence in $\Cb{E}$. \end{definition}